Slevinski/slevinski.github.io/series/writing-and-representation/entries/perspective-and-authored-space/essay.md

 This paper develops the authored-space argument in *Writing and Representation in Sutton SignWriting*.

-It follows *Plane-Based Writing and Script Typology*, but it does not repeat that paper's main argument.
+It follows *Plane-Based Writing and Script Typology* and uses the first sections as a short bridge from that paper into the new question of authored space.

 The larger sequence begins with *The Shape of Writing*, which makes the broad claim: